 Anchorage 9 is the only anchorage designated by the U.S. Coast Guard Captain of the Port where lightering of tankers and bunkering of vessels is allowed.
-Because of the number of active military bases that were situated around the Bay, the Coast Guard established several explosive anchorages, primarily within Anchorages 5 and 9 (see Map 1).
+Several explosive anchorages also exist, primarily within Anchorages 5 and 9 (see Map below).
 Explosive Anchorage 14, within Anchorage 9, was realigned in 1997 to provide deeper water in order to allow vessels laden with explosives, and with drafts of 38 feet or greater, to safely anchor.
-This also minimized potential overcrowding of vessels anchored within the northern portion of Anchorage 9.
-Notice of activation of an explosive anchorage is made in the Coast Guard Notice to Mariners to advise vessels not to anchor within the area while vessels are laden with explosives within the Anchorage.
+This also minimized potential overcrowding of vessels anchorage is made in the Coast Guard Notice to Mariners to advise vessels not to anchor within the area while vessels are laden with explosives within the Anchorage.